-- 6.1.12.
-National Grid owns and operates the high pressure gas transmission network in the UK.
-Major gas infrastructure assets, including gas distribution networks and facilities, are not located in the borough.
-The role of National Grid is to maintain the gas distribution network, and is responsible for providing new connections onto the network as required to service new development.
+- 6.1.14.
+National Grid owns and operates the high-pressure gas transmission network in the UK.
+Major gas infrastructure assets, including gas distribution networks and facilities, are not located in the Borough.
+The role of National Grid is to maintain the gas distribution network and is responsible for providing new connections onto the network as required to service new development.
 Between 2001-2017 London's gross gas usage across both domestic consumer and commercial/industrial markets has decreased by approximately 26%.
-This is a trend that is expected to continue, driven by improvements to technology resulting in higher efficiency, and a general shift away from individual gas boilers toward district heating. - 6.1.13.
+This is a trend that is expected to continue, driven by improvements to technology resulting in higher efficiency, and a general shift away from individual gas boilers toward district heating. - 6.1.15.
 High Pressure Gas Pipelines form an essential part of the national gas transmission system and National Grid's approach is always to seek to leave the existing transmission pipelines in situ.
 There is expectation for developers to contact Health and Safety Executive (HSE) when site(s) are affected by High-Pressure Gas Pipelines.
 National Grid have land rights for each asset which prevents the erection of permanent/ temporary buildings, or structures, changes to existing ground levels, storage of materials.
 In addition, National Grid requires written permission before any work commerce within 12.2m building distance and a deed of consent is required for any crossing of the easement.

-- 6.1.14.
-There is currently a large gas network in the borough, and the industry is not expecting a general increase in gas demand.
-However, alongside the continuing programme of replacing old metal gas mains, local infrastructure improvements may be required to supply growth areas in the Borough. - 6.1.15.
+- 6.1.16.
+There is currently a large gas network in the Borough, and the industry is not expecting a general increase in gas demand.
+However, alongside the continuing programme of replacing old metal gas mains, local infrastructure improvements may be required to supply growth areas in the Borough. - 6.1.17.
 SGN is legally obliged to develop and maintain an efficient and economical pipeline system and, subject to that, to comply with any reasonable request to connect to premises.
-In some instances specific system reinforcement may be required to maintain system pressures for the winter period after connecting a new supply or based on demand.
-Dependent on scale, reinforcement projects may have significant planning, resource and construction lead-times, however at the present time no infrastructure projects have been identified in Lewisham.
+In some instances, specific system reinforcement may be required to maintain system pressures for the winter period after connecting a new supply or based on demand.
+Dependent on scale, reinforcement projects may have significant planning, resource, and construction lead-times, however at the present time no infrastructure projects have been identified in Lewisham.
 Nevertheless, projects will be required to accommodate growth, and the gas operator will be required to respond to individual requests for connection.

-6.1.16.
-At the present time no strategic gas infrastructure projects have been identified in Lewisham, however, projects will be required to accommodate growth, and the gas operator will be required to respond to individual requests for connections.
-As the statutory undertaker SGN are required to oversee the delivery and maintenance of

-- the gas distribution network.
-The identification process for developing new projects associated with gas infrastructure will be led by the operator. - 6.1.17.
-The necessary switch away from fossil fuel gas heating could result in a gradual decommissioning of the local gas network.
+- 6.1.18.
+At the present time no strategic gas infrastructure projects have been identified in Lewisham.
+However, projects will be required to accommodate growth, and the gas operator will be required to respond to individual requests for connections.
+As the statutory undertaker SGN are required to oversee the delivery and maintenance of the gas distribution network.
+The identification process for developing new projects associated with gas infrastructure will be led by the operator. - 6.1.19.
+The necessary switch away from fossil fuel gas heating could result in a gradual decommissioning of the local gas network. - 6.1.20.
+Government funding programmes such as the Social Housing Decarbonisation Fund (SHDF), Public Sector Decarbonisation Scheme (PSDS), Boiler Upgrade Scheme (BUS), and Home Upgrade Scheme (HUG) offer funding for deep retrofitting of homes and council-owned corporate buildings with low energy performance ratings.
+Programmes eligibility may also rely on income or vulnerability status of occupants and/or have variable contribution allowances based on tenancy or building use.
+These schemes will reduce reliance on gas heating, however, management of schemes at scale require resourcing and match-funding commitment and must be part of a mix of demand-side reduction schemes.